NoteDance/Note/README.md

 ## Parallel optimization:
 You can use parallel optimization to speed up neural network training,parallel optimization speed up training by multithreading.

-Note have two types of parallel optimization:
+Note have three types of parallel optimization:
 1. not parallel computing gradient and optimizing.(kernel.PO=1)
 2. parallel computing gradient and optimizing.(kernel.PO=2)